mguinada/vlc-client/README.md

 ## Usage

-### Create a client and connect to a running VLC media play instance.
+### Create a client and connect to a running VLC media player instance.

 ```ruby